 Although the rain put a dampener on the end of the photoshoot, to be fair, we did get a selection of photos in locations that many couples could only dream about!

 My day ended later that evening when I spent an hour with Emily and Stephen on the Royal Mile and inside one of Edinburgh’s most famous restaurants, The Witchery.

-I had a lovely day with this awesome couple.
 Congratulations to Emily and Stephen, who continued their holiday by touring Europe.

 Details of the wedding suppliers who helped make Emily and Stephen’s Edinburgh Castle wedding so special and unique:

 Hairdresser: Cheynes Hairdressing

 Bride’s Shoes: Marmi Shoes